jgraichen/redmine_dashboard/README.md

 As Redmine Dashboard 3 is still pre-alpha it can only build from source.
 You need Ruby, NodeJS with NPM, bower and make.

-Clone repository and install NPM and bower dependencies:
+Clone repository and install NPM dependencies:

 	$ git clone git@github.com:jgraichen/redmine_dashboard.git -b master
+	$ bundle install
-	$ make install
+	$ npm install

 Compile development or production (minified) client-side components:

 	$ make css js # development
 	$ make min # production

+The default target compiles for development.

-Install redmine plugin like any redmine plugin
+Install plugin like any Redmine plugin and run:

 	$ bundle install
 	$ rake redmine:plugins:migrate